Skip to content

 • Most Stylish Entertainment Venue

-Since then The Voodoo Rooms have won many, many awards, meaning you will not want to miss out on visiting this world-class venue.
+Since then, The Voodoo Rooms have won many awards, meaning you will not want to miss out on visiting this world-class venue.

 Devil’s Advocate

-This bar and restaurant is located in the historic Edinburgh Old Town, within a Victorian house.
+This bar and restaurant is within a Victorian house in the historic Edinburgh Old Town.
 Located along Edinburgh’s famous Royal Mile, you are never far from history, entertainment, and culture.

-The bar serves an array of both Scottish, and worldwide whiskies, as well as professionally made cocktails.
-The kitchen serves lunch and dinner every day with freshly made, Scottish produce.
+The bar serves an array of Scottish and worldwide whiskies and professionally made cocktails.
+The kitchen serves lunch and dinner every day with freshly made Scottish produce.

 Timberyard

-The Timberyard used to be a 19th Century warehouse and has been made into a world-class dining location.
+The Timberyard was a 19th-century warehouse transformed into a world-class dining location.
 The building is full of character and has many spaces to enjoy.
-Outside, in the Perch, they grow some of their own produce to be used in their dishes.
-It is such a unique, beautiful location, it is even used for weddings!
+Outside, in the Perch, they grow some of their produce for their dishes.
+It is such a unique, beautiful location that it is even used for weddings!

-All of the food is sourced locally and is of the highest quality.
-Therefore, it is no wonder that they receive so many awards.
-Most recently Timberland won the 2018-2019 Wine Award of Scotland.
-They have a vast selection of alcoholic beverages for you to choose from.
+All the food is sourced locally and of the highest quality, so it is no wonder that they receive so many awards.
+Most recently, Timberland won the 2018-2019 Wine Award of Scotland.
+They have a vast selection of alcoholic beverages.

 The Potting Shed

 The Potting Shed is located in Edinburgh’s Old Town.
-Here you will find a selection of Scottish and European food to enjoy.
+Here, you will find a selection of Scottish and European food.
 All the food is modern and delicious.
-You can order sharing plates, or enjoy single portions.
-They offer vegetarian, and gluten-free options.
-Their drinks menu also offers an array of special cocktails to enjoy.
+You can order sharing plates or single portions.
+They offer vegetarian and gluten-free options.
+Their drinks menu also offers an array of unique cocktails.

-It is in the perfect located, and is only a 3-minute walk to Festival Theatre.
+It is in the perfect location and is only a 3-minute walk to the Festival Theatre.
 You will not want to miss out on a cocktail, some chicken wings and mussels, followed by a show at the Festival Theatre!!

 Cabaret Voltaire Bar

-This is a local art and music institution and is the perfect location to ‘let your hair down’ and have a fabulous time.
-Every day you will find DJ’s, cocktails, beers and much, much more.
-It used to be Edinburgh’s North Bridge Vaults, and has been a well-renowned location.
+This local art and music institution is the perfect place to ‘let your hair down’ and have a fabulous time.
+DJs, cocktails, beers, and much more are available every day.
+It used to be Edinburgh’s North Bridge Vaults and has been a well-renowned location.

-In the Cafe Voltaire, you will find a relaxing place to have a drink and a chat with friends.
-At the weekends, it turns into a regular speakeasy, and hosts live DJ’s daily.
+The Cafe Voltaire is a relaxing place to drink and chat with friends.
+On becomes a regular weekend speakeasy and hosts live DJs dait ily.

-You will also find the Club, Cabaret Voltaire, this club is at the centre of Edinburgh’s electronic music scene!
-They host many DJ’s weekly, both local and international.
+The Club, Cabaret Voltaire, will also be at the centre of Edinburgh’s electronic music scene!
+They host many DJs weekly, both local and international.
 If you enjoy electronic music, this is the room for you!

 The Lookout by Gardeners Cottage

-The Lookout, well the name says it all!
+The Lookout—well, the name says it all!
 The view from The Lookout is astounding!
-It is located at the top of Calton Hill, from inside you will be delighted to discover amazing panoramic views of Edinburgh city.
+It is located at the top of Calton Hill.
+You will be delighted to discover amazing panoramic views of Edinburgh City from the inside.

-Their aim is produce food as amazing as the view, and they certainly have an amazing menu of food to choose from.
-As well as the food, they also offer an amazing selection of spirits, wine, and cocktails.
-They also offer ‘Our Old Curiosity Secret Gin Tasting’ and ‘Whiskey Experiences’.
+They aim to produce food that is as unique as the view and has a fantastic menu.
+In addition to the food, they offer a tremendous selection of spirits, wine, and cocktails.
+They also provide ‘Our Old Curiosity Secret Gin Tasting’ and ‘Whiskey Experiences’.
 You will not want to miss out on spending an evening at this stunning location.

 Seasonal activities